 Is VPN speed guaranteed?

 No, speeds depend on your baseline connection, server load, and the VPN protocol.
 A quality VPN will minimize speed loss, especially with a fast protocol like WireGuard.
+Plugin vpn edge: The Complete Guide to Using a VPN Extension for Microsoft Edge, Edge VPN Plugins, and Secure Browsing 2026

 Can VPNs protect me on public Wi-Fi?